 \subsection{Example 1 -- Linear driver in one dimension}

-We consider the case of pricing and hedging an option $\xi$ under the risk-neutral measure in a $1$-d Black-Scholes setting, which corresponds to the linear generator $f(t,y,z) = -ry$, with $r$ being the interest rate, see e.g. \cite[Section 4.5.1]{ZhangJianfeng2017BSDE}.
-We choose $\xi$ to be a discrete down--and--out call option, defined as
+We consider the pricing and hedging of an option $\xi$ under the risk-neutral measure in a one-dimensional Black--Scholes setting.
+This corresponds to the linear generator $f(t,y,z) = -ry$, where $r$ is the interest rate; see, e.g., \cite[Section 4.5.1]{ZhangJianfeng2017BSDE}.
+We choose $\xi$ to be a discrete down--and--out call option, defined by